 - 1. The applicant shall document that all agencies licensed to provide ambulance service or medical first response within the applicant's proposed geographic service area have been given notice of the applicant's intent to obtain a certificate of need.
 The notice shall describe the scope of service and proposed geographic service area with specificity; - 2.
 In the event of competing applications to add services in the same service area, preference shall be given to an application proposing the higher level of service.
 If multiple providers propose advanced life support (ALS) services, then preference shall be given to the applicant who most thoroughly documents need for the service and presents ability to meet the need; and - 3.
-Notwithstanding the definition of "ground ambulance services", an application for a health facility-based Class I ground ambulance service operating at the Advanced Life Support (ALS) or Basic Life Support (BLS) level to provide [nonemergency] transport shall be subject to nonsubstantive review in accordance with 900 KAR 6:075, Section 2(3)(e)[2(3)(d)].
+Notwithstanding the definition of "ground ambulance services", an application for an ambulance service that is not exempt from a certificate of need in accordance with KRS 216B.020(6), (7), or (8) shall be subject to nonsubstantive review in accordance with KRS 216B.020(9) and 900 KAR 6:075, Section 2(3)(e).